s6o/vim-setup/README.md

 # vim-setup

-This a pathogen based VIM setup to be cloned into your ~/.vim directory.
+This is a pathogen based VIM setup to be cloned into your ~/.vim directory.

 # Installation